-To equip students with the fundamental journalistic skills and knowledge as required by the industry body National Council for the Training of Journalists To arm students with the range of entry-level skills and qualifications required to work successfully in converged newsrooms To provide students with the skills and knowledge required to become freelance or entrepreneurial journalists.
-To provide working journalists or those with a serious interest in journalism the opportunity to critically evaluate the products of journalism.
-To provide students with the skills to be able to critically analyse and understand the structures and frameworks within which journalism works.
-To enable students to synthesise knowledge from several different disciplines to apply it to journalism; To allow students to develop research skills at Masters level evidenced by a research dissertation OR major project accompanied by a critical analysis and academic reflection on that project.
-To enable students to develop the ability to situate the study of Journalism within the broader debates in media and cultural theory.
-To provide an educational experience which facilitates the development of all students irrespective of race, gender, physical ability and sexual orientation.
-The programme allows students to gain a sound understanding of the nature and operation of journalism in a rapidly changing environment.
-As with all Master's level programmes, study will be at, or be informed by, the forefront of the academic and professional discipline.
+To equip students with the fundamental journalistic skills and knowledge.
+To arm students with the range of entry-level skills and qualifications required to work successfully in converged newsrooms To provide students with the skills and knowledge required to become freelance or entrepreneurial journalists To provide students with the opportunity to critically evaluate the products of journalism To provide students with the skills to be able to critically analyse and understand the structures and frameworks within which journalism works To enable students to synthesize knowledge from several different disciplines to apply it to journalism To allow students to develop research skills at Masters level evidenced by a research dissertation OR major project accompanied by a critical analysis and academic reflection on that project To enable students to develop the ability to situate the study of Journalism within the broader debates in media and cultural theory To provide an educational experience which facilitates the development of all students irrespective of race, gender, physical ability and sexual orientation The programme allows students to gain a sound understanding of the nature and operation of journalism in a rapidly changing environment.
+As with all Masters level programmes, study will be at, or be informed by, the forefront of the academic and professional discipline.
 Students will show originality in the application of knowledge, and they will understand how the boundaries of knowledge are advanced through research.
 They will be able to deal with complex issues both systematically and creatively, and they will be encouraged to show originality in tackling and solving problems.
 They will have the qualities needed for employment in circumstances requiring sound judgement, personal responsibility and initiative, in complex and unpredictable professional environments.